 Oracle regularly releases patches to fix code, security, performance and other vulnerability issues in Oracle Apps.
 Oracle Support formerly known as Metalink maintains all these information.
 Metalink is a huge repository of knowledge.
 You get good reference document and knowledge document.
-So you may want to check if the patch/fix is applied to your system or not.
+Let’s assume you want to check if the patch/fix applied to Oracle APPS ERP or not.

 How to check that?